-We and the underwriters named below will enter into an underwriting agreement with respect to the shares being offered.
+We and the underwriters named below have entered into an underwriting agreement with respect to the shares being offered.
 Subject to certain conditions, each underwriter has severally agreed to purchase the number of shares indicated in the following table.
 Goldman, Sachs & Co. and Deutsche Bank Securities Inc. are the representatives of the underwriters.

-Underwriters Number of Shares of Common Stock
+Number of Shares of

+Underwriters Common Stock

 Goldman, Sachs & Co.
+3,150,000

-Deutsche Bank Securities Inc.
+Deutsche Bank Securities Inc. 2,100,000

-Needham & Company, LLC
+Needham & Company, LLC 630,000

-Canaccord Genuity Inc.
+Canaccord Genuity Inc. 560,000

-Roth Capital Partners LLC
+Roth Capital Partners LLC 560,000

 Total 7,000,000